kobzevvv/candidates-video-answers/docs/status_page_plan.md

 some time ago we (you and me) built cool google cloud function that helps me with candidates management

-it creates interview in hireflix after typefrom redirect.
+it creates interview in hireflix after typeform redirect.

+`email_manual` and `first_name_manual` are optional backups.
+The Typeform stores `email` and `firstName` as hidden fields, but sometimes we ask the candidate to re-enter them.
+The function accepts both versions and uses whichever is valid — either or both can be empty.

 here is it: